 The Chinese chestnut, native to China, is a branchy, medium-sized tree, ultimately attaining about 2/3 the height of the American chestnut.
 Its nuts vary in size from small to large and are generally easy peeling and quite tasty, perhaps the best tasting of all chestnut species and can be eaten raw or cooked.
 The species is highly genetically variable, including broad climatic adaptation and disease resistance.
 It is well-adapted to growing conditions and disease pressures in eastern North America and is well-liked by consumers.

-The Japanese chestnut, native to China and the Korean peninsula, is a medium-sized tree with some individuals growing faster and taller than Chinese chestnuts, but still shorter than American chestnuts.
+The Japanese chestnut, native to Japan and the Korean peninsula, is a medium-sized tree with some individuals growing faster and taller than Chinese chestnuts, but still shorter than American chestnuts.
 Its nuts range to a very large size, but generally are difficult-to-peel and have a bland flavor, with some individuals tasting bitter or astringent.
 The species tends to be vigorous, precocious and high-yielding with disease resistance comparable to Chinese chestnuts.

 The European chestnut, native to southern Europe and Asia Minor, is a large-sized tree with a reputation for longevity.
 It is cultivated for both timber and nuts.
 The nuts are medium to large size and some are difficult to peel.
 Flavor is variable with some cultivars quite tasty, better cooked than raw.
 European chestnuts are susceptible to chestnut blight and phytophthora, and most are not very cold-hardy.